 …I believe in the complexity of the human story and that there’s no way you can tell that story in one way and say, This is it.
 Always there will be someone who can tell it differently depending on where they are standing; the same person telling the story will tell it differently.
 I think of that masquerade in Igbo festivals that dances in the public arena.
 The Igbo people say, If you want to see it well, you must not stand in one place.
 The masquerade is moving through this big arena.
 Dancing.
 If you’re rooted to a spot, you miss a lot of the grace.
 So you keep moving, and this is the way I think the world’s stories should be told—from many different perspectives.

 Something that struck me about the show is its lack of wall labels (opting for a space map instead).
-The curators expressed their intent to keep the walls as “clean” as possible in light of how crowded the space can feel.
-I also find that omitting this immediately-available interpretive material serves the show and its motives quite well, liberating the artwork from any preconceived notions that may arise from a title or an artist’s name, and challenging viewers to judge the quality of the work based solely on the work itself.
-Brief text is provided only for the artwork where context is necessary, like for Keith Morris Washington’s RJ Tyrone: Pine Woods; Hattiesburg, Mississippi (2002).
+The curators expressed their intent to keep the walls as “clean” as possible in light of how (delightfully) crowded the space can feel.
+I also find that omitting this immediately-available interpretive material serves the show and its motives quite well, by liberating the artwork from any preconceived notions that may arise from a title or an artist’s name, and challenging viewers to judge the quality of the work based solely on the work itself.
+Brief texts are provided only where context is necessary, like for Keith Morris Washington’s RJ Tyrone: Pine Woods; Hattiesburg, Mississippi (2002).

-Nash Glynn’s video, PLEASE SAVE MY BABY (Lover Earth) (2016), functions both as a commentary on climate change and a self-portrait in which Glynn “explores the trans female form in relation to rapidly-changing, post-industrial ecologies.”
-Done-up in bright-green body paint and hair, sitting immovable at dead center and without ever breaking direct eye-contact with the viewer, Glynn’s character seems intent to hold our attention– though it is unclear if she intends to distract from, assimilate into, or emphasize the nearly-vacant, illusory landscape behind her.
-Look closer and these sweeping green hills sport a phallic image (literally), while Glynn’s frozen posture sardonically echoes a distinctly “feminine” pose as seen from classical paintings of the Madonna & Child or Venus.
-Perhaps this volatile juxtaposition evokes the reductiveness of the gender binary, calling to question who’s left out.
+Nash Glynn’s single-channel video, PLEASE SAVE MY BABY (Lover Earth) (2016), functions both as climate change commentary and as a self-portrait in which Glynn “explores the trans female form in relation to rapidly-changing, post-industrial ecologies.”
+Done-up in bright-green body paint and hair, sitting immovable at dead-center without ever breaking eye-contact with the viewer, Glynn’s character seems intent to hold our attention– though it is unclear if she intends to distract from, assimilate into, or emphasize the nearly-vacant, illusory landscape behind her.
+Look closer and these sweeping green hills sport a phallic image (literally), while Glynn’s frozen posture sardonically echoes a distinctly “feminine” pose from classical paintings of the Madonna & Child or Venus.
+Perhaps this volatile juxtaposition evokes the reductiveness of the gender binary and a predominantly cis-gender society, calling into question “who’s left out?”
+Artificiality is grossly prominent throughout the work: Glynn’s stark appearance, the unwarranted chirping of birds, a flat-green background, “cardboard-cutout” trees, cotton-candy clouds, and Glynn’s muffled voice-recording, are all reflexive of the piece’s green-screen production aspect, intended to erode any sense of reality that may have been left in this artwork’s universe.
 As Glynn pleads the viewer to save her baby, there’s something about the tone of her voice that’s insincere and unconvincing.
-Artificiality is grossly prominent throughout the work: Glynn’s appearance, the fake chirping of birds, flat-green background, “cardboard-cutout” trees, cotton-candy clouds, and Glynn’s muffled voice-recording, are all reflexive of the piece’s green-screen production aspect, eroding any sense of reality that may have been left in this world.
-In my interpretation, the piece seems to play-off of how we romanticize the drama of climate change without any call to action, hyping up the apocalypse yet in a state of blatant denial of the future– an attitude akin to Glynn’s character dreamily stating, “We will always have yesterday.”
-PLEASE SAVE MY BABY creates a profoundly interesting and uncomfortable space where “utopia and dystopia coexist,” as the artist herself intended for the work.
+In my interpretation, the piece seems to play-off of how we romanticize the drama of climate change without any call to action, hyping up the apocalypse yet stranded in a state of blatant denial of the future– an attitude akin to that of Glynn’s character, who dreamily states, “We will always have yesterday…” PLEASE SAVE MY BABY creates a profoundly interesting and uncomfortable space where “utopia and dystopia coexist,” as the artist writes.